helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 # Tips and tricks

-This page lists features, hacks and nuances, which might be handy, or non-obvious, or both.
+This page lists features, hacks, and nuances that may be handy, non-obvious, or both.

 ## Piano roll

 ### Warnings

-While playback, Helio may sometimes draw red or yellow vertical warning lines:
+During playback, Helio may sometimes draw red or yellow vertical warning lines:

 ![warnings]